Mukesh Rishi

 Mukesh Rishi (born 19 April 1956) is an Indian actor and film producer who works primarily in Hindi and Telugu films.
 He has also appeared in Malayalam, Kannada, Punjabi, Marathi and Tamil films.
-He got his first break in Hindi in 1988 and has since, established himself as a leading character actor.
+He got his first break in Hindi in 1993 with Gardish and has since, established himself as a notable supporting actor, generally as a villain.

-Although he started his career in films as a villain, after he was regularly cast as a villain.
-He joins a list of non-Telugu speaking actors, such as Amrish Puri, Puneet Issar, Paresh Rawal, Sharat Saxena, Pradeep Rawat, Narendra Jha, Rahul Dev, Mukul Dev, Sonu Sood, Ashutosh Rana, Sachin Khedekar, Boman Irani, and Sayaji Shinde who have successfully established themselves in Telugu movies.

 Early life

 Rishi was born in Jammu.
-After his graduation from Government College, Sector 11, Chandigarh, and working for two years in Mumbai, Rishi went to work in Fiji where he met his wife of Fijian-Indian descent.
+After his graduation from Government College, Sector 11, Chandigarh, and working for two years in Mumbai, Rishi moved to Fiji for work, where he met his future wife, who is of Indo-Fijian ancestry.
 Her family ran a traditional departmental store.
-He has a lucrative Investment Portfolio including Warehouse Investements.
+He has a lucrative investment portfolio including warehouse investments.

 After marriage, they went to New Zealand, where Mukesh started his career as a model.
 However, he could hardly find time for modelling due to a busy work schedule and was dissatisfied with his modelling assignments.
 After seven years, he returned to Mumbai, India and enrolled in Roshan Taneja's acting school.